quipper/monorepo-deploy-actions/environment-matrix/README.md

 This action finds a rule in order.
 If no rule is matched, this action fails.

+## GitHub Deployment

+This action supports [GitHub Deployment](https://docs.github.com/en/rest/deployments/deployments) to receive the deployment status against the environment.

+To create a GitHub Deployment for each environment,

+- Set `github-deployment` field to `true`
+- Set `github-deployment-environment` field to the environment name

+If the old deployment exists, this action deletes it and recreates new one.

+This action sets `github-deployment-url` field to the output.
+See the example in the next section.

 ### Workflow example

 Here is the workflow of matrix jobs.